-- Once you've created your design on the Design step, Use the Preview & Test drop down at the top of the page to Enter Preview Mode, Send a Test Email, Push to MailChimp Mobile, or Run Inbox Inspection
+- Once you've created your design on the Design step, use the Preview and Test drop-down menu at the top of the page to Enter Preview Mode, Send a Test Email, Push to MailChimp Mobile, or Run Inbox Inspection

-- Once you're satisfied with your design, click the Confirm link in the progress bar or the Next button in the bottom right-hard corner to move forward.
+- Once you're satisfied with your design, click the Confirm link in the progress bar or the Next button in the bottom right-hand corner to continue.

 - Review the Pre-delivery Checklist presented on the Confirm step.
 Any errors or missing info will be noted on this screen, click Resolve to navigate directly to the step to fix the error.
 If you'd like to make any additional changes, click the Edit button to return to a step.
 You can also view and edit the automatically generated plain-text version of your campaign by clicking the Edit button in the Plain-Text Email section of the checklist.

-- Use the Preview & Test drop down at the top of the page to Open Popup Preview, Send a Test Email, Run Inbox Inspection, or Test with Delivery Doctor.
+- Use the Preview and Test drop-down menu at the top of the page to Open Popup Preview, Send a Test Email, Run Inbox Inspection, or Test with Delivery Doctor.
 For additional campaign testing tips, click here.

-- When you've completed testing your campaign, use the Schedule or Send buttons at the bottom of the page to send to your list.
+- When you've finished testing your campaign, use the Schedule or Send buttons at the bottom of the page to send to your list.

 If you're ready to send the campaign to your subscribers, click the Send button.
 The Prepare for launchmodal will appear.
 Click the Send Now button to send the campaign to your subscribers.

-If you select the Schedule option you'll be able to select the delivery date and time using a calendar picker and drop down menus.
-The timezone set for your account will also be displayed here and you'll have the option to edit it if it's incorrect.
+If you select the Schedule option you'll be able to select the delivery date and time using a calendar picker and drop-down menus.
+The timezone set for your account will also be displayed here and you can edit it if it's incorrect.